MerosCrypto/Meros/docs/Protocol/Merit.md

 - contents is the result of a properly constructed Merkle tree.
 - significant is greater than 0 and at most 26280 (inclusive).
 - The Block's included Verification Packets don't collide with the specified sketch salt.
+- sketchCheck is the result of a properly constructed Merkle tree.
 - Every Verification Packet is for an unique Transaction.
 - Every Verification Packet only contains new Verifications.
 - Every Verification Packet's Merit is greater than significant.